System FR as Foundations for Stainless: Conclusion

 \section{Conclusion}

 We have presented System FR, a formalized type system and a bidirectional type checking algorithm that can serve as a basis of a verifier for higher-order functional programs.
 We were able to verify correctness and safety of a wide range of benchmarks amounting to 14k lines of code and proofs.
 Our formalization suggests that lazy data structures and non-covariant recursion are tractable and that explicit indices required in the general framework can be eliminated in commonly occurring cases.
 Our type system incorporates $\Pi$ and $\Sigma$ types, yet it also supports their variants ($\forall$ and $\exists$) that correspond to infinite intersections and unions.
 Along with support for singleton types and refinements, we obtained a rich framework to approximate program semantics, which can also help further type, invariant, and measure inference algorithms.
+Our experience confirms an advantage of the semantic-based soundness proof: once we adopt an approach of interpreting types as sets of terms, we are less dependent on a particular choice of syntactic rules; we can introduce new classes of types and new rules for verification condition generation and solving, as long as we can justify them semantically.
+When viewing types in our system as propositions, we obtain an expressive quantified logic.
+We have proven the soundness of this logic in Coq using countable interpretation of ground System FR types.
+The success in verification of our benchmarks suggests that the rules of System FR work well for many properties of functional programs.
+Furthermore, refinement by type along with intersections and unions (Section~\ref{sec:ext}) allows System FR to describe types whose interpretations are undecidable countable sets from higher levels of arithmetical hierarchy.